The benefits of cannabidiol (CBD) are well-known at this point, but what about moringa?

 Taking CBD oil and Moringa Together

 There is currently very little research on the effects of combining CBD and moringa, but with the powerful benefits offered by each, it’s no surprise that they make a popular duo.
-One study found that when taken together, CBD and moringin (a compound extracted from moringa) resulted in powerful anti-inflammatory and antioxidant effects.
+One study found that when taken together, CBD and moringa (a compound extracted from moringa) resulted in powerful anti-inflammatory and antioxidant effects.

 Side Effects and Risks

-Neither CBD and moringa moringa commonly cause side effects, though at high doses it’s possible for both to cause an upset stomach.
+Neither CBD and moringa oil commonly cause side effects, though at high doses it’s possible for both to cause an upset stomach.
 CBD has also been declared safe with no maximum dosage by the World Health Organization.

 That said, you should always discuss with a medical professional before taking any new supplement, especially if you are taking any medications.
-CBD can potentially affect how your body metabolizes some medications, and moringa may not be safe to combine with certain medications, especially those prescribed for diabetes, high blood pressure, and thyroid disease.
+CBD products can potentially affect how your body metabolizes some medications, and moringa may not be safe to combine with certain medications, especially those prescribed for diabetes, high blood pressure, and thyroid disease.

 Where to Buy CBD and Moringa Products

 You can find CBD products easily online, but keep in mind that not all CBD is created equal.
-Make sure that your CBD product is clearly labeled with its ingredients and amount of CBD, and avoid buying from vendors who are vague about the origins and manufacturing of their product.
+Make sure that your CBD product is clearly labeled with its ingredients and amount of CBD, and avoid to buy CBD oil from vendors who are vague about the origins and manufacturing of their product.
 Trusted vendors, like Every Day Optimal, tend to publish independent lab reports verifying the purity and quality of their products.

 Moringa can be purchased online or in stores that sell natural supplements.
 If you’re interested in taking CBD and moringa together, you’re in luck!
 Sign up for Every Day Optimal’s newsletter to be notified when our CBD and moringa products hit the shelves.